slothspot/wisp/README.md

 - If you are an individual, please sign [this contributors agreement](https://docs.google.com/a/quantifind.com/document/d/1RS7qEjq3cCmJ1665UhoCMK8541Ms7KyU3kVFoO4CR_I/) and send it back to contributors@quantifind.com
 - If you are contributing changes that you did as part of your work, please sign [this contributors agreement](https://docs.google.com/a/quantifind.com/document/d/1kNwLT4qG3G0Ct2mEuNdBGmKDYuApN1CpQtZF8TSVTjE/) and send it back to contributors@quantifind.com

+## Highcharts

+This library includes links to [Highcharts](http://www.highcharts.com/).
+It does not include a copy of the source code, and does not modify the source code.

+[Highcharts](http://www.highcharts.com/) is available freely for non-commercial use under [Creative Common NonCommercial 3.0](http://creativecommons.org/licenses/by-nc/3.0/).
+It is **not** free for [non-commercial use](http://shop.highsoft.com/faq/non-commercial#what-is-non-commercial).